-After 35 years in branding and communications, for some of the world's biggest brands as well as smallest start-ups let me share that knowledge and experience with you.
+After over 35 years in branding for some of the world's biggest brands as well as smallest start-ups let me share that knowledge and experience with you.

-During my life I have been a bus conductor, a shipyard boilermaker, a welder, a plumbers mate, a civil servant, I created my own publishing company, I have run my own branding company, I have been creative director of the world's biggest branding agency and lifelong entrepreneur.
+During my life I have been a bus conductor, a shipyard boilermaker, a welder, a plumbers mate, a civil servant, I created my own publishing company, I have run my own branding company, I have been creative director of the world's biggest branding agency and I am a lifelong entrepreneur and business starter.